Featuring the best attractions in South Cumbria (beyond the Lakes) that are visited by Lake District transport services

 Arnside is an attractive small Victorian resort on the River Kent estuary in the upper reaches of Morecambe Bay.
 The main attraction is the short promenade along the shoreline which provides a pleasant stroll.
 There are a few small shops, cafes and a couple of pubs which make the most of the fabulous views across the estuary and beyond towards the Lake District mountains.
 The village was once a small port and the small pier remains with some pleasant seating.
 Another feature is the impressive railway viaduct which takes trains across the estuary to Grange over Sands.

 The shape of the estuary and high tidal range mean the tide can come in very quickly which sometimes results in a small tidal bore.
 A siren warns of this event.
+When the tide is out there are vast expanses of sand and mud across the estuary, either side of the River Kent channel.
 The village is within the Arnside and Silverdale Area of Outstanding Natural Beauty, an area with wonderful flora, fauna, limestone and coastal scenery.
 There are some great walks around Arnside, including along the shoreline or up Arnside Knott behind the village which provides superb views over Morecambe Bay.
 Toilet facilities on the promenade.

 The railway station is at the northern end of the village.

 A short walk from the town centre and situated over an old dry dock in the shadow of the massive Devonshire Dock Hall indoor shipbuilding facility is Barrow Dock Museum.
-This impressive free museum is a great place to discover the interesting history of the local area.
+This impressive free museum is a great place to discover the interesting history of the local area, including the meteoric rise of Barrow due to steel manufacture and shipbuilding during the 19th century, plus the German bombing of the town and shipyards during the second world war.
+Long before that there was a Viking influence in the area, before the monks of Furness Abbey settled in the 12th century.
 There are various exhibitions, displays and films telling the story and the modern facility makes it an enjoyable experience.
-Outside there is a landscaped waterfront area with picnic tables, play area and walks alongside Walney Channel.
+The scale models of various ships that have been built in the town are certainly impressive.
+Outside, there is a landscaped waterfront area with picnic tables, play area and walks alongside Walney Channel.
 Open all year, Wednesday to Sunday.
 There is a cafe and toilet facilities for visitors.

 Buses stop at the Town Hall and at a number of other stops through the town.
 Only bus services that visit Lake District attractions are included.
 The railway station is on the northern edge of the town centre.